Yoric/ronin-time-bureaucrats/cultures-and-aliens.md

 > **Time Dispatch --- Urgent --- Time Dispatch --- Urgent --- Time Dispatch --- Urgent --- Time Dispatch**
 >
-> "This is a call to all Agents in the time+space vicinity.
+> "This is a call to all Agents in the Time·Space vicinity.
 The year is 1901 and the Eiffel Tower is dancing, I repeat, the Eiffel Tower is dancing.
 This is not a code, the Eiffel Tower is dancing.
 Oh, now, it seems to be starting to... yes, the Eiffel Tower is stripping its clothes, apparently, it intends to dance naked in the streets.
 I repeat, the Eiffel Tower is preparing to dance naked in the streets of Paris 1901.
 >
 > Please, Agents, it's growing too big for a single Crew, we need reinforcements!"